By Matt Hyles & Janelle Wetzstein

 Don't expect solitude

-Tubing on the Russian River is becoming really popular, and the river can get quite crowded with float groups.
-In fact, charter buses from around the Bay Area frequently drop off loads of visitors, so don't expect a quiet experience on summer weekends.
+Tubing on the Russian River is a popular activity, and the river can get quite crowded with float groups.
+Don't expect a quiet experience on weekends.

 Similar issues arise along other routes, including having to walk parts of the journey or hitting areas where the flow is so slow you'll have to paddle with your hands.

-Tubing on the Russian River can and should be a great experience if you plan ahead.
-Stick to the information provided above, and you are well on your way to a great float experience in Sonoma County.
+Tubing on the Russian River can be a fun, memorable experience if you plan ahead.
+Stick to this advice, and you are well on your way to a great float experience in Sonoma County.

 Matt Hyles is a ranger with Sonoma County Regional Parks.
-Janelle Wetzstein is a marketing specialist with Sonoma County Regional Parks.
+Janelle Wetzstein is a former marketing specialist with Regional Parks.
+This post was published in 2018 and has been updated to reflect current conditions.